PUITAR/Diffusion-Experiment/README.md

-# ParallelExperiment
+# Diffusion Experiment
-This repo is for my parallel algorithm class experiment.
+This repo is for my diffusion experiment.